lbod/delitetutorial/tutorials/beginner.md

 **END TODO**

 ###CSS
+TODO: note this no longer works as per recent updates

 If we look at the `./MyFirstElement.js` custom element module, we see there's a property defined named `baseClass` i.e. `baseClass: "my-first-element"`.
 This adds a class name to the root node of our custom element (which you can see in the DOM using your debugger tools).
 Also notice we include in the `define` the `delite/css!` plugin i.e. `"delite/css!./MyFirstElement/css/MyFirstElement.css"`.
 This plugin is obviously used to load CSS